The truth about no credit check apartments

 There was a time when cash was King.
 Everything was paid in cash, even your wages, and all too often there were some heavy discounts for anyone buying something with wads of green.
-If you wanted to rent an apartment, you rolled up, paid the deposit by a roll of greenbacks and you landlord dropped by every Friday to collect the rent – in cash.
+If you wanted to get approved for no credit check apartments, you rolled up, paid the deposit by a roll of greenbacks and you landlord dropped by every Friday to collect the rent – in cash.
 How times have changed!

 What is a good credit score for renting?

 If your credit score is over 750 then you will have no trouble at all renting an apartment, in fact, landlords will be falling over themselves to catch you as a tenant.
 If you’re over 650 points you’ll find you may be offered a range of incentives to sign up for an apartment with varying degrees of attractiveness, but under 650 – don’t expect any kind of welcome wagon to be rolled out in your honor.